CPRT/roboclaw/README.md

 # roboclaw
-Library for the RoboClaws motor controller from Ion Motion Control written in Go
+Library for the RoboClaws motor controller from Ion Motion Control written in Go.

+This library was based on the sample library for the Arduino found at http://www.basicmicro.com/downloads.